turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 The parentheses are followed by a space, and then by a pair of curly brackets!
 Your function code will go inside the curly brackets, in the order that you want the statements to run when the function is invoked (which we will get to in a little bit!).

-Let's take a look at an example function.
+Let's take a look at the example function below [in this Repl: Functions1](https://replit.com/@hfaerber/Functions1#index.js).
+Go ahead and fork the repl.

 ```javascript
 function makePizza() {